philipayates/floods/README.md

   - The program `RLLqsd.R` produces the standard error estimate for the 99<sup>th</sup> percentile for a specific flood year.
 This program uses the program `RLL.sandwich.mat.R`.

  See the program `steps for analysis.R` on the main page to see how to perform the robust local likelihood estimation.

+ Results are found in the CSV file `congaree.csv`.